 Don’t hesitate to use social networks such as Linkedin to write directly to the presumed decision-maker or buyer.

-If the title of his position does not give you enough information about his decision-making power, do not hesitate to propose a telephone meeting and ask him to invite people who will be involved in the project.
+If the title of his or her position does not give you enough information about the person's decision-making power, do not hesitate to propose a telephone meeting and ask the person to invite people who will be involved in the project.

 Make sure you investigate :